French Orange Dijon Chicken

 - 1 cup juiced oranges (see above)

-- 1 cup chicken broth homemade or low sodium canned
+- 1 cup chicken stock from rotisserie chicken or low sodium canned

 - 3 tablespoons vermouth optional